Children for Health does not seek to have its own ‘projects’.

 With the help of a grant from ARM and United Methodists Communications, we have created a mobile website designed to reach practitioners working with children in Sierra Leone as they work to recover from the Ebola crisis.

 It is called Safe Strong and Smiling!
-Click the link to take a look!

 This is beginning to take root in Freetown with teachers working to establish school health clubs accessing the content.
 It has been a fascinating process to distil health education content for a mobile platform.
 We will be writing up our case study in November 2015.